SecOpsPete/threat-hunting-scenarios/insider-data-exfil/README.md

 ---

 ## 📊 Step 1: File Archiving Detection
-This step identifies the creation of ZIP files on the target system, focusing on filenames that suggest potential staging of sensitive data.
+Starting with the data archiving hypothesis, this step identifies the creation of ZIP files on the target system, focusing on filenames that suggest potential staging of sensitive data.
 By querying DeviceFileEvents and filtering by .zip extensions, I began to establish a baseline of archiving activity and flag any anomalies for further investigation:

 ```kql
 DeviceFileEvents